najamelan/ws_stream_wasm/README.md

 - `WsStream`  : A wrapper around [`web_sys::WebSocket`](https://docs.rs/web-sys/0.3.25/web_sys/struct.WebSocket.html).
 - `WsMessage` : A simple rusty representation of a WebSocket message.
 - `WsIo`      : A futures Sink/Stream of WsMessage. (can use the futures compat layer to get futures 01 versions).
-- `WsIoBinary`: A futures Sink/Stream of Vec<u8>, implements AsyncWrite.
-You can obtain an object that implements AsyncRead and AsyncWrite by calling `.into_async_read()` from the futures `TryStreamExt` trait.
-With the compat layer you can obtain futures 01 versions for use with tokio.
+                It also implements AsyncRead/AsyncWrite from futures 0.3.
+With the compat layer you can obtain futures 01 versions for use with tokio codec.

 **NOTE:** this crate only works on WASM.
 If you want a server side equivalent that implements AsyncRead/AsyncWrite over WebSockets, check out [ws_stream](https://crates.io/crates/ws_stream).